Shanshuimei/obsidian-generate-timeline/README.md

 4. **Generate Timeline from File Links**
    - Open the Command Palette and choose one of the following:
-     - `Generate Timeline: Generate Timeline View from File Links` for a timeline view
+     - `Generate Timeline: Generate Timeline View from Current File Links` for a timeline view
-     - `Generate Timeline: Generate Timeline File from File Links` for a Markdown file
+     - `Generate Timeline: Generate Timeline File from Current File Links` for a Markdown file
    - Select the source file containing the links

 ## Customization Options